Be a QtPSG Volunteer!

 You may choose to help with selected or all events based on your availability.

-If you enjoy reading to children and helping them improve their language proficiency, you may consider helping with the Reading Programme.
+If you enjoy reading to children and helping them to improve their language proficiency, you may consider helping with the morning reading programme.

-Parent volunteers are assigned to designated areas within the school compound to ensure order in the canteen as well as safe play during recess.
+Parent volunteers are assigned to work in teams with other parents at the designated areas within the school compound to ensure order in the canteen as well as to supervise the children’s safety and welfare during recess.

 Special Events refer to the National Education events which are celebrated by all schools on the same day.
 They are :